RENCI-NRIG/CICI-SAFE/readme.txt

 1. build: ./scripts/build.sh

-2. Modify fields in "configure" and run "./configure", this script will substitute fields in configuration files
+2. Modify fields in "configure" and run "./configure", this script will substitute fields in configuration files You should at least change the path to your exogeni pem file.
+And  you can choose what suffix you use for your slices, what sites you want to experiment on.

    About configuration files in SDX-Simple/config and SDX-Simple/client-config:
         slicename       Name of the slice